jedypod/JP2499/2499_DRT/Readme.md

 It builds upon the adjustments made in the previous step, it's very subtle but important.
 For example, it helps with sensor that clip early at high exposures.

-The rest of the operations are a sigmoid, and a final purity matrix, this matrix doesn't make any values above 1 and the previous operations plus an extra gamut mapping helps to prevent emissive looking values for objects that shouldn't be emissive.
+The rest of the operations are a sigmoid, and a final purity matrix, this matrix will re-introduce some negative values aswell as above 1, an extra gamut mapping helps to prevent emissive looking values for objects that shouldn't be emissive and clipping at the display level